MARData-BU/RNAseq_Pipeline/README.md

       - The parameter -batch_num- refers to the number of batches your data has.
       - The parameter -batch_folder- refers to the PREFIX of your batch folders.
 This pipeline will consider the prefix and then add the numbers from 1 to batch_num as batch folder names
       (e.g: if -batch_num- is set to 3 and -batch_folder- to 'BATCH_0', the batch folders through which the pipeline will iterate will be 'BATCH_01', 'BATCH_02' and 'BATCH_03').
-  - If quantification needs to be run, please define one of the three following parameters as TRUE depending on your data (RNA strandness): -unstranded-, -stranded- or -reversely_stranded-.
   - Please read and check the SET PARAMETERS section once you have launched the pipeline in the logs.out file to ensure that all your parameters have been set correctly.
 This logs.out document will be stored within a logs folder generated in the -project_analysis- path.